Don’t step on my spiders!

 I saw a ray of hope with this rational ban that everyone was following with no complaints.
 If this small town at the far edge of the world can ban plastic bags, why can’t the rest of us follow in its footsteps?

-The very least we can do is to not step on the spiders we come across, even if it was the easiest response.
+The very least we can do is to not step on the spiders we come across, even if it were the easiest response.